astropy/pyvo/docs/mivot/viewer.rst

    The viewer resolves such references when the constructor flag ``resolve_ref`` is set to ``True``.
    In this case the coordinate system instances are copied into their host elements.

-The code below shows how to access GLOBALS instances (one in the example) independently of the mapped data.
+The code below shows how to access GLOBALS instances (one in this example) independently of the mapped data.

 .. doctest-skip::